CodeCrow/talesofvalor_python/README.md

 `fab deploy --environment {{ environment_name}} [--migrate][--updaterequirements][--branch {{ branch_name }} ]`

-Where “environment” is “stage”, “production”, “development”, and “branch_name” is the branch that should be deployed that should be deployed.
+Where “environment” is “stage”, “production”, “development”, and “branch_name” is the branch that should be deployed.

 Example:
 `fab deploy --environment stage --migrate`